shub78910/shub78910/README.md

 - 👨‍💻 All of my projects are available at [https://www.shubhamhirakki.ml/](https://www.shubhamhirakki.ml/)

-- 📝 I regularly write articles on [https://shubhamhirakki.substack.com/](https://shubhamhirakki.substack.com/)
+- 📝 I irregularly write articles on [https://shubhamhirakki.substack.com/](https://shubhamhirakki.substack.com/)

 - 📫 How to reach me **shubhamhirakki@gmail.com**